Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Detailed Design and Implementation

-\stitle{Decoupled speculation execution plan. \,} At the beginning of each rollout step, given a draft method, the trained model, and the available GPUs, the planner decides an appropriate drafting window for the entire batch, and an efficient initial decoupled speculation plan by assigning drafter and verifier to different GPUs.
-The plan only needs to be executed once during post-training because for each step, the initial batch size per worker is the same and the prompts have similar lengths.
-Meanwhile, we found that the average acceptance rate---that impacts the drafting window selection---changes little between steps.
+\stitle{1.
+Decoupled speculation execution plan. \,} At the beginning of each rollout step, given a draft method (described in \textsection{\ref{sec:design-bon}}), the trained model, and the available GPUs, our planner determines an appropriate draft window for the entire batch, and an efficient initial decoupled speculation plan by assigning the drafter and verifier to different GPUs.
+The plan only needs to be executed once during post-training because for each step, the initial batch size per worker remains the same, and the acceptance length---average output length per verification are stable for mainstream drafters, as shown in \fig{fig:motiv-acc-len}.
+Our reported EAGLE acceptance length\footnote{ {No prompt tuning was applied following TLT authors' instructions.}} is lower than that of TLT~\cite{tlt} because our rollout temperature is set to 1.0 and we use a large-batch-tuned configuration---a common production setup in post-training~\cite{deepseek-r1,DBLP:journals/corr/abs-2402-03300,DBLP:journals/corr/abs-2507-20534}.

-Finding the optimal execution plan requires solving a combination problem of the parallel configurations of different drafters and verifiers, as well as precisely modeling the performance of speculative decoding using the drafting window.
-To ease problem formulation, we follow prior works that assume the developers have provided a set of possible GPU configurations for verification ($\mathbb{G}$), i.e., how one copy of model parameter is partitioned on a set of GPUs.
-For drafter, we assume it only uses one GPU as it is small.
+Finding the optimal execution plan requires solving a combination problem of the parallel configurations of different drafters and verifiers, as well as precisely modeling the performance of speculative decoding using the draft window.
+To ease problem formulation, we follow prior works that assume the developers have provided a set of possible GPU configurations for running a verifier ($\mathbb{G}$), i.e., how one copy of model parameter is partitioned on a set of GPUs.
+For drafter, we assume it only uses one GPU as it is lightweight.

-Algorithm~\ref{alg:argmax-select} describes our plan generation algorithm, which is essentially an enumeration-based search with decoupled-execution-aware pruning to accelerate the process. {First, given a batch of requests to generate (\ie{$B$}), we select a verification configuration (line 2), and estimate its performance under decoupled execution ($\mathrm{TGS}_{\text{cur}}$) for various numbers of draft GPUs (line 3) and various drafting window sizes (line {6}).
+Algorithm~\ref{alg:argmax-select} describes our algorithm, which is essentially an enumeration-based search with decoupled-execution-aware pruning to accelerate the process. {First, given a batch of requests to generate (\ie{$B$}), we select a verification configuration (line 2), and estimate its performance under decoupled execution ($\mathrm{TGS}_{\text{cur}}$) for various numbers of draft GPUs (line 3) and various draft window sizes (line {6}).
 We continuously select execution plans and finally choose the one with the minimal estimated generation time (line 8--10).}

-To improve search time, we prune the enumeration space by (1) using the observation that drafters need fewer GPUs than verifiers (line {3}) and (2) we cannot choose an arbitrarily large drafting window, because it not only increases the computation waste upon mis-speculation (line {5}).
+To improve search time, we prune the enumeration space by (1) using the observation that drafters need fewer GPUs than verifiers (line {3}) and (2) pruning arbitrarily large draft windows, because it only increases the computation waste upon mis-speculation (line {5}).